 Source: National Association of Realtors

 Rates have reached a new record low after steadily declining throughout May, primarily due to uncertainty in the global and domestic economies.
 Rates are still expected to follow an upward trend as the year progresses.
-As overall economic activity gets back on viagra buy usa track, rates will likely rise to keep inflation in check.
+As overall economic activity gets back on viagra viagra buy search find track, rates will likely rise to keep inflation in check.
 This window of opportunity for buyers to lock in these historically low interest rates may not remain open much longer.

 Following in the footsteps of its counterpart Fannie Mae, Freddie Mac is offering a summer sales promotion for buyers who purchase a home from its inventory of foreclosures or HomeSteps properties.
 Since banks typically sell foreclosures “as-is” without incentives, warranties, or repairs, this incentive could help buyers view a HomePath property more like a traditional sale, and less like a distressed property, during their search process.